openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 input(s) were changed during the transformation or developer can set this attribute manually in the transformation for the specific nodes.
 Default value is `False`.
 5. Attribute `graph_condition` specifies a list of functions with one parameter -- `Graph` object.
 The transformation is executed if and only if all functions return `True`.
-If the attribute is not set then no check is performed.
+If the attribute is not set, no check is performed.
-7. Method `run_before()` returns a list of transformation classes which this transformation should be executed before.
+1. Method `run_before()` returns a list of transformation classes which this transformation should be executed before.
-8. Method `run_after()` returns a list of transformation classes which this transformation should be executed after.
+2. Method `run_after()` returns a list of transformation classes which this transformation should be executed after.

-> **NOTE**: Some of the transformation types have specific class attributes and methods which are explained in the
+> **NOTE**: Some of the transformation types have specific class attributes and methods, which are explained in the
 > corresponding sections of this document.

 Model Optimizer builds a graph of dependencies between registered transformations and executes them in the topological order.
-In order to execute the transformation during a proper model conversion phase the Model Optimizer defines several anchor transformations which does nothing.
+To execute the transformation during a proper model conversion phase, the Model Optimizer defines several anchor transformations that do nothing.
 All transformations are ordered with respect to these anchor transformations.
 The diagram below shows anchor transformations, some of built-in transformations and dependencies between them:

 ![Transformations Graph](../../../img/MO_transformations_graph.png)

-User defined transformations are executed after corresponding `Start` and before corresponding `Finish` anchor transformations by default (if `run_before()` and `run_after()` methods have not been overridden).
+User-defined transformations are executed after the corresponding `Start` and before the corresponding `Finish` anchor transformations by default (if `run_before()` and `run_after()` methods have not been overridden).

 > **NOTE**: The `PreMiddleStart` and `PostMiddleStart` anchors were introduced due to historical reasons to refactor